gmorpheme/lein-githooks/README.md

 - you want to easily automate quality checks at key points in the git workflow and you'd like to define this hooks in your `project.clj` along with the rest of your project config
-- you're comfortable with lein-githooks taking controls of your .git/hooks directory
+- you're comfortable with `lein-githooks` taking control of your `.git/hooks` directory

-Do not use lein-githooks if:
+Do not use `lein-githooks` if:
-- you have existing non-lein-githooks-based hooks that you don't want to replace - right now lein-githooks doesn't like to share.
+- you have existing non-lein-githooks-based hooks that you don't want to replace - right now `lein-githooks` doesn't like to share.
-- some JVM start-up time in key hook points is going to drive you mad
+- some JVM start-up time in key hook points is going to drive you mad - right now there's a fair bit of bouncing around through git and leiningen involved

 ## Usage